Lung cancer incidence statistics

 Last reviewed:

-Age-specific incidence rates rise steeply from around age 45-49 and drop in the oldest age groups.
-The highest rates are in in the 75 to 79 age group for females and the 85 to 89 age group for males.
+Age-specific incidence rates rise from around age 40-44, steadily for females and more steeply for males.
+The highest rates are in the 75 to 79 age group for females and the 85 to 89 age group for males.

-Incidence rates are significantly lower in females than males in a number of (mainly older) age groups.
-The gap is widest at age 90+, when the age-specific incidence rate is 2 times lower in females than males.
+Incidence rates are significantly lower for females than males in a number of (mainly older) age groups.
+The gap is widest at age 90+, when the age-specific incidence rate is 1.9 times lower for females than males.

 For lung cancer, like most cancer types, incidence increases with age.
 This largely reflects cell DNA damage accumulating over time.
 Damage can result from biological processes or from exposure to risk factors.
 A drop or plateau in incidence in the oldest age groups often indicates reduced diagnostic activity perhaps due to general ill health.